microsoft/verona/docs/pyrona.md

 It is based on the ideas of ownership and concurrency that we are exploring in Project Verona, but where all the checks are dynamic.

 This prototype has given us confidence in the conceptual ideas behind our ownership model, and has allowed us to explore the design space of ownership in a dynamic language.
+It has also helped us explain our ideas and the different design decisions to people outside the Project Verona team.

 ### Engaging with the Python community